 - Implement an antibiotic stewardship program (good practice recommendation).

 - Antibiotics to be targeted should be based on the local epidemiology and the C. difficile strains present.
-Restriction of fluoroquinolones, clindamycin, and cephalosporins (except for surgical antibiotic prophylaxis) should be considered (strong recommendation, moderate quality of evidence).

 Since November 2012 the CDC shared a public announcement regarding antibiotic use: Colds and many ear and sinus infections are caused by viruses, not bacteria.
 Taking antibiotics to treat a “virus” can make those drugs less effective when you and your family really need them.
-Limiting the usage of antibiotics will also help limit new cases of CDI.
+Limiting the usage of antibiotics will also help limit new cases of C. difficile.